 - A) In accordance with AD 4.8, Driver Safety Program, all COSA employees and new applicants must pass the driver evaluation criteria prior to operating COSA vehicles or personal vehicles on COSA business.
-COSA drivers having a change in driving status will not be eligible to drive until written proof acceptable to Risk Management is provided that the adverse information has been cleared. - i) Departments shall ensure that a drivers' evaluation is completed prior to hiring, annually, upon notification of a moving citation/convection/arrest, a change in driving status, or at any interval deemed necessary to ensure driver eligibility. - ii) All departments will maintain a list of employees' eligible to drive and submit the list annually or as requested to Risk Management.
-Risk Management will provide a Driver's Evaluation spreadsheet for all drivers required to drive on City business
+COSA drivers having a change in driving status will not be eligible to drive until written proof acceptable to Risk Management is provided that the adverse information has been cleared. - i) Departments shall ensure that a drivers' evaluation is completed prior to hiring, annually, upon notification of a moving citation/convection/arrest, a change in driving status, or at any interval deemed necessary to ensure driver eligibility.

-- to the department representative.
-Spreadsheet will include driver names, SAPnumbers and driver license numbers. - iii) Departments are responsible for ensuring each driver has a valid Texas Driver's License and endorsements appropriate for the type of vehicle to be operated. - iv) Departments are responsible for ensuring employees are appropriately trained in the assigned driving positions and obtains the proper driver's license, i.e., from Class "C" to "B" or "A" or Class "B" to "A".
-Drivers in training must be accompanied by a driver licensed in the vehicle class the trainee is being trained. - B) A COSA employee, new applicant, or other affected individual will be eligible to drive unless a condition listed below exists: - i) Has operated or driven, or is found operating or driving a COSA-owned vehicle while intoxicated or under the influence of any alcohol or any illegal substance; - ii) License is suspended or revoked or has a state-issued occupational or temporary driver's license prohibiting an employee from performing essential job functions; - iii) Is the subject of a traffic-related arrest warrant; - iv) Is under court-mandated restrictions such as a vehicle breathalyzer lock Safety Responsibility (SR) 22, logbook, etc.; - v) Receives citations that equal three (3) or more moving violations, including seatbelts, over a one (1) year period regardless of disposition, including dismissal pursuant to completion of probation or a plea bargain, except when adjudicated 'not guilty'; - vi) Has a driving under the influence/driving while intoxicated (DUI/DWI) or controlled substance act offense conviction within the past three (3) years; - vii) Has three (3) or more "at fault" accidents in the past two (2) years; - viii) Has any combination of moving violations or "at fault" accidents that equals seven (7) or more in the previous three (3) years; - ix) A physical or mental limitation which may interfere with the ability to safely operate COSA vehicles; or - x) Has a failed or refused an alcohol or drug test.
+- All departments will maintain a list of employees' eligible to drive and submit the list annually or as requested to Risk Management.
+Risk Management will provide Driver's Evaluation spreadsheet for all drivers required to drive on City business to the department representative.
+Spreadsheet will include driver names, SAP numbers and driver license numbers. - Departments are responsible for ensuring each driver has a valid Texas Driver's License and endorsements appropriate for the type of vehicle to be operated.
+Military dependents are exempt from having a Texas driver's license; however, they must maintain a current valid state issued driver's license [Section 4, 1) e)] - iv) Departments are responsible for ensuring employees are appropriately trained in the assigned driving positions and obtains the proper driver's license, i.e., from Class "C"to "B" or "A" or Class "B" to "A".
+Drivers in training must be accompanied by a driver licensed in the vehicle class the trainee is being trained. - B) A COSA employee, new applicant, or other affected individual will be eligible to driveunless a condition listed below exists: - i) Has operated or driven, or is found operating or driving a COSA-owned vehicle while intoxicated or under the influence of any alcohol or any illegal substance; - ii) License is suspended or revoked or has a state-issued occupational or temporary driver's license prohibiting an employee from performing essential job functions; - iii) Is the subject of a traffic-related arrest warrant; - iv) Is under court-mandated restrictions such as a vehicle breathalyzer lock SafetyResponsibility (SR) 22, logbook, etc.; - v) Receives citations that equal three (3) or more moving violations, including seatbelts, over a one (1) year period regardless of disposition, including dismissal pursuant to completion of probation or a plea bargain, except when adjudicated 'not guilty'; - vi) Has a driving under the influence/driving while intoxicated (DUI/DWI) or controlled substance act offense conviction within the past three (3) years; - vii) Has three (3) or more "at fault" accidents in the past two (2) years; - viii) Has any combination of moving violations or "at fault" accidents that equalsseven (7) or more in the previous three (3) years; - ix) A physical or mental limitation which may interfere with the ability to safelyoperate COSA vehicles; or - x) Has a failed or refused an alcohol or drug test.